aleshaleksey/fansys23/06-abilities.md

 ___
 #### Elements

-An elementalism can only have one form, which is selected before any rolls are made.
+An elementalism can only have one form, which is declared before any rolls are made.
 An elementalism must have an element.

 |Element|Damage dice|Damage Type|Save Type|Extra Properties|
 |-|-|-|-|-|